maxio-com/ab-golang-sdk/doc/controllers/payment-profiles.md

 - Merchants with **Authorize.net**, **Cybersource**, **Forte**, **Braintree Blue** or **Stripe** as their payment gateway can update their Customer’s credit cards without passing in the full credit card number and CVV.

-- If you are using **Authorize.net**, **Cybersource**, **Forte**, **Braintree Blue** or **Stripe**, Chargify will ignore the credit card number and CVV when processing an update via the API, and attempt a partial update instead.
+- If you are using **Authorize.net**, **Cybersource**, **Forte**, **Braintree Blue** or **Stripe**, Advanced Billing will ignore the credit card number and CVV when processing an update via the API, and attempt a partial update instead.
 If you wish to change the card number on a payment profile, you will need to create a new payment profile for the given customer.

 - A Payment Profile cannot be updated with the attributes of another type of Payment Profile.
 For example, if the payment profile you are attempting to update is a credit card, you cannot pass in bank account attributes (like `bank_account_number`), and vice versa.